 FishEye has a powerful search engine that allows you to find changesets, committers and files.
 There are two methods for searching in FishEye:

-- This is the default search and will suggest "quick nav" results (from the header search box only).
-Results are weighted by most recent edit date; files edited within the last twelve months are given greater weighting.
+- Results are weighted by edit date; files edited within the last twelve months are given greater weighting.

-- There is a 100-repository limitation on searches, to prevent it from becoming unresponsive on FishEye instances that have large numbers of repositories.
+- There is a 100-repository limit on searches, to prevent FishEye becoming unresponsive when there are large numbers of repositories.
 FishEye will also limit the search to the specific repository that you are looking at, if you are already navigating within a specific repository

-- If you have integrated your FishEye instance with a JIRA instance, you can display a summary of any JIRA issues referenced in your search results by hovering over the issue key.
-For more details, see JIRA Integration in FishEye.
+- If FishEye is integrated with JIRA you can see a summary of a JIRA issue in your search results by hovering over the issue key.
+See JIRA Integration in FishEye.

 The FishEye Quick Search has a number of powerful tools that you can use to refine your search criteria before executing the search.

-Enter a CamelCase string pattern to find files and directories that match.
+Enter a CamelCase pattern to find matching files and directories.

-Enter a path/file pattern to find files and directories that match.
+Enter a path/file pattern to find matching files and directories.

 Use a field handle to restrict your search to a particular field: